sepideh-vaziri/CleanArchitecture/README.md

 # Android Clean Architecture
+The architecture of the project follows the principles of Clean Architecture.

-Languages, libraries and tools used
+# Languages, libraries and tools used

     Kotlin
-    Android Support Libraries
     Coroutines
+	ViewModel
     Dagger 2
     Retrofit
     OkHttp
     Gson
-    Timber